-The Risk Management Committee at its meeting held on November 22, 2023 approved the integration of the Company's Asset & Liability Committee ("CHKL ALCO") into the Hong Kong Franchise Asset and Liability Committee ("HK ALCO") and the delegation of all duties and responsibilities previously undertaken by the CHKL ALCO to the HK ALCO and that any significant / issues identified by the HK ALCO should be reported to the Risk management Committee on a timely basis.
-Such change took effect from reporting of Q1, 2024 matters.
+Following approval of the Company's Risk Management Committee, the CHKL ALCO was integrated into the Hong Kong Franchise Asset and Liability Committee ("HK ALCO") from January 2024 onwards for simplification and efficiency and all duties and responsibilities previously undertaken by the CHKL ALCO were moved to the HK ALCO for daily management.
+Any significant issues identified by the HK ALCO will be reported to the Risk Management Committee on a timely basis.

-Credit Forum
+Credit Risk Forum

-The Forum is a regular forum to identify, measure, manage credit risk and ensure business strategies are operating within the risk appetite.
-The Forum also ensures the retail lending activities are conducted in accordance to the requirements stipulated in the Company's policies and regulatory requirements.
+The Credit Risk Forum is a regular forum to identify, measure, manage credit risk and ensure business strategies are operating within the risk appetite.
+The Forum also ensures that the retail lending activities are conducted in accordance with the requirements stipulated in the Company's policies and regulatory requirements.